What is Montessori?

 Mayer’s Montessori Program

 At Mayer, classes are based on three-year age groups.
 The Early Childhood (EC) classrooms have preschool and kindergarten students (ages 3-5 at the start of school).
 The Elementary One (EL1) classrooms have children in 1st, 2nd, and 3rd grades (ages 6-8 at the start of school).
-The Elementary Two (EL2) classrooms have students in 4th and 5th grades (ages 9-10 at the start of school).

 Each of the EC and EL1 classrooms have one teacher and one assistant.
 Teachers introduce students to Montessori works and conduct class and small-group lessons; however, during the work periods, the teacher serves as a guide for the students.
 Teachers develop work-plans for the students and the students then select among the works.